 For your premium obligations, refer to the paragraph headed “Payment details” on your schedule.
 This will give you details regarding the premium payable, the manner of payment of premiums and the due date for payment of your premiums.
 Your policy will only commence upon receipt of the first premium.

-Please take note that we agreed to collect the monthly payment for your policy by debit order, and your initial debit will include your commencement premium and an administration fee.
+Please take note that we agreed to collect the monthly payment for your policy by debit order.
 A deduction will be made on the same date every month.
 We reserve the right to deduct the premium on an alternative date in an attempt to ensure cover.
 Should this date fall on a Sunday or public holiday, the deduction will be made either on the last working day prior to or the first working day after the weekend or public holiday.
 If we do not receive your premium on your preferred deduction date, we may attempt to collect your premium on a more suitable date in an effort to keep you covered.
 If payment is not received for three consecutive months, the policy will be cancelled immediately.

 The definition of an accident

 An accident is an unexpected and unintentional event, caused by violent, external and visible means, commonly leading to injury resulting in hospitalisation, disablement or death within 12 months of the event.